schu/kubedee/README.md

 Fast multi-node Kubernetes development and test clusters on [LXD](https://github.com/lxc/lxd).

+Under the hood, [CRI-O](https://github.com/kubernetes-incubator/cri-o) is used as container runtime and [Flannel](https://github.com/coreos/flannel) for networking.

 ## Requirements

 * [LXD](https://github.com/lxc/lxd)
   * Make sure your user is member of the `lxd` group (see `lxd --group ...`)
+  * btrfs is used a storage driver currently and thus `btrfs-{progs,tools}` required
 * [cfssl](https://github.com/cloudflare/cfssl) with cfssljson
 * [jq](https://stedolan.github.io/jq/)
 * kubectl